 The inter-relationship of post-World War II beginnings in economic revitalization and sustained industrial growth with the discourse on sustainability within Japan has been very complex (Broadbent 1998).
 In Japan, as the modernization during the 1950s and 1960s (most particularly, especially its large-scale industrial expansion) did lead to significant environmental degradation (Ui 1992).
 The tipping point was the acute pollution events like Minimata and Itai-itai diseases linked to mercury and cadmium poisoning.
 These public health disasters caused a realization of the devastating consequences of industrial pollution and brought forth the first wave of environmental regulations in Japan.
 (Ui, 1992).

-The dominant government environmental approach in Japan during the 1970s and into the 1980s was proactive intervention to face environmental problems (Weidner, 1989; Okano-Heijmans, 2012), creating one of the world's most systematic pollution control framework which positioned the country to be an environmental leadership role mode (Broadbent, 1998).
+The dominant government environmental approach in Japan during the 1970s and into the 1980s was proactive intervention to face environmental problems (Weidner, 1989; Okano-Heijmans, 2012), creating one of the world's most systematic pollution control frameworks which positioned the country to be an environmental leadership role model (Broadbent, 1998).
 In the 2000s, Japan faced a new set of challenges as climate change was increasingly recognized worldwide as a critical environmental crisis.
 This period necessitated a shift from traditional command-and-control strategies toward more expansive and integrated sustainability practices.
 As Kameyama (2016) notes, Japan's climate change policy evolved significantly during this time, with the government adopting a more flexible and multi-stakeholder approach, incorporating market-based mechanisms and voluntary initiatives alongside regulatory measures.
 This transition reflected a broader commitment to addressing global environmental concerns while balancing economic growth and energy security.

 Japan's transition to a leading role in global environmental efforts and its commitment to sustainable development were exemplified by its key role in establishing the Kyoto Protocol in 1997 (UNFCCC, 1997).
 This landmark agreement was an aggregated acknowledgment that cooperation is needed globally to address climate change, and a significant expression of what Japan hoped to lead the world promoting advancement on the environmental governance.